 I'm not a fan of getting one-time use masks from beauty subscriptions because with skincare you need to use them over a period of time to see any improvement in skin quality.
 There are some skincare products that you can feel a difference after one use, but that's an exception.
 Though, one or two times is normally enough to gauge for a skin reaction, which I'm going to try the olive oil mask first.
 If my skin reacts to that one, then I'm either going to give away the camellia oil mask or chuck it.

 In addition to their cute packaging, what sets these masks apart from other Korean skincare masks that I've seen is that these are actually a two-step system.
-The first step is a serum that's located at the upper right corner of the packaging and the second step is the actual mask, which is probably their most innovate and biggest standout as a skincare mask product.
-Though, I'd like to say that their really cute picture packaging is a standout for me.
-I might cut out the pictures and use them to decorate a folder or something later.
+The first step is a serum that's located in the upper right corner of the packaging and the second step is the actual mask.

 The next item is a travel-size pack of Symphony Beauty Makeup Cleansing Wipes, which their products are based in Korean skincare with more natural and luxurious formulas that are supposed to work for all types of skin.
 I believe they're a US brand because they're based in New York, but their stuff is made in Korea.